data-edu/data-science-in-education/_book/10-wt-text-analysis.md

 anti_join
 set.seed
 slice
-sample
+sample_n()
 stop words

 ## Introduction

 The ability to work with many kinds of datasets is one of the great features of doing data science with programming.
 So far we've analyzed data in CSV files, but that's not the only way data is stored.
 If we can learn some basic techniques for analyzing text, we increase the number of places we can find information to learn about the student experience.

 When we think about data science in education, our minds tends to go data in spreadsheets.
 But what can we learn about the student experience from text data?
 Take a moment to mentally review all the moments in your work day that you generated or consumed text data.
 In education, we're surrounded by it.
 We do our lessons in word processor documents, our students submit assignments online, and the school community expresses themselves on public social media platforms.
 The text we generate can be an authentic reflection of reality in schools, so how might we learn from it?